WICG/display-locking/explainers/hidden-content-explainer.md

 window.scrollY; // returns 100
 </script>
 ```
-Since changes to the element fragment trigger synchronous scrolling, which we
+Since changes to the element fragment trigger synchronous scrolling which we
-can't change without a breaking the current behavior, we will have to fire the
+can't change without breaking the current behavior, the beforematch event must
+be fired either synchronously before the scroll or via a posted task on the
-beforematch event and then scroll synchronously, instead of the
+event loop instead of the rAF->beforematch->rAF->scroll behavior we have for
-rAF->beforematch->rAF->scroll behavior we have for ScrollToTextFragment and
+ScrollToTextFragment and find-in-page.
-find-in-page.
-This means that pages which need a full rAF in between the
+This means that pages which need a full rAF in between the beforematch event and
-beforematch event and the scroll in order to reveal the content to scroll to may
+the scroll in order to reveal the content to scroll to may not be able to reveal
-not be able to reveal the target content in time for the scroll.
+the target content in time for the scroll.

-A possible mitigation for this would be to check to see if the target element is
-still within a content-visibility:hidden-matchable subtree during the first
-attempt to scroll, and if it is, wait for one rAF and try to scroll to it again.

 ## Supporting `window.find()`

 Another potential user-agent algorithm we could add beforematch to is
 `window.find`. `window.find` works very similarly to find-in-page and exists in
-firefox, safari, and chrome, but is not specified and has rather low usage.
+Firefox, Safari, and Chrome, but is not specified and has rather low usage.
 The
 only benefit I see to adding support to `window.find` would be to make it easier
 to add WPT tests for beforematch, since we cant have WPTs for find-in-page.
 However, that would also require speccing `window.find`.